postech-compsec/postech-compsec.github.io/pages/home.md

 across diverse interdisciplinary domains.
-Our primary goal is to enhance the security and robustness of a wide spectrum of computer systems, ranging from traditional software and operating systems to emerging systems such as
+Our primary goal is to enhance the security and robustness of a wide spectrum of computer systems, ranging from `traditional software` and `operating systems` to emerging systems such as
-Cyber-Physical Systems (e.g., drones, autonomous vehicles, satellite systems) and Artificial Intelligence systems.
+`Cyber-Physical Systems` (e.g., drones, autonomous vehicles, satellite systems) and `Artificial Intelligence systems`.

 Our research methodology encompasses various approaches, including, but not limited to: